gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerConfiguration.md

 - The scanner includes all file types to scan, except for the default file types that the Azure Information Protection client excludes by default.

-### Example 2: Gets the configuration for the Azure Information Protection scanner for the current preview version
+### Example 1b: Gets the configuration for the Azure Information Protection scanner - preview version
 ```
 PS C:\> Get-AIPScannerConfiguration